From AI innovation to consumer outcomes: The FCA’s next regulatory focus

 Published 13 April 2026

 The rise of financial influencers, or “finfluencers”, is widening access to financial education but can also expose consumers to bad advice, fraud and financial harm.
 Finfluencers can be a powerful force for good.
 They bring financial education to a mass audience with a reach that traditional programmes may not have achieved.
-Content on platforms such as TikTok, Instagram and YouTube have made financial guidance more accessible than ever, particularly for younger consumers.

 View Post